km1414/ml-games/README.md

 More hyper-parameters for RL models could be changed directly in the scripts.

 Command examples:

 `python main.py -game Breakout-v0 -model RandomModel`

 `python main.py -game Breakout-v0 -model RandomModel -n_games 20000`

-Watch results in the screen, then check **_images/_** and **_videos/_** folders in the same directory to see the statistics and game recordings.
+Watch results in the screen, then check **_images/_** and **_videos/_** folders in the project directory to see the statistics and game recordings.